Sionkob/MrQiRealNPC/README.md

 - [Extra Map Layers](https://www.nexusmods.com/stardewvalley/mods/9633) - By aedenthorn

 # Installing instructions
-To install the mod, simply copy it to your game's Mods folder.
-To uninstall it, simply remove the mod's folder from your Mods folder.
+To install the mod, just copy it to your game's Mods folder.
+To uninstall it, just remove the **[CP] Mister Qi is a Real NPC** folder from your Mods folder.

 # What is currently working?
 The mod is under development and some things are not completed yet, but some things are already working, for example: